-Amazon Photos offers unlimited photo storage in the cloud.
-That’s a Prime perk Amazon will pursue you to no end to utilize.
-“Unlimited” is certainly a sweet appeal — Amazon users who aren’t Prime members get only 5GB of free storage — but if you’re like me and already utilizing the cloud for photo storage, Prime’s offer would be redundant (I’ve been in the macOS world since the late 1980s and using its Photos for macOS ever since it was called iPhoto.
+Amazon Photos offers unlimited cloud storage for your photos, a Prime perk that Amazon is constantly pushing.
+“Unlimited” is pretty good — Amazon users without Prime only get 5GB of free storage — but if you’re like me and already utilizing the Apple cloud for photo storage, Prime’s offer would be redundant (I’ve been in the macOS world since the late 1980s and using its Photos for macOS ever since it was called iPhoto.
 I have no plans to switch).

-Here’s a big drawback to Amazon Photos: If you’ve taken advantage of that service and decide to cancel your Amazon Prime membership, you could, according to Amazon’s service agreement, start losing some of those stored photos.
-“If you exceed your Service Plan’s storage limit, including by downgrading or not renewing your Service Plan or no longer qualifying for an Additional Benefit,” the policy states, “we may delete or restrict access to Your Files.
+Here’s another big drawback to Amazon Photos: If you’ve taken advantage of that service and decide to cancel your Amazon Prime membership, you could, according to Amazon’s service agreement, start losing some of those stored photos.
+“If you exceed your Service Plan’s storage limit, including by downgrading or not renewing your Service Plan or no longer qualifying for an Additional Benefit,” the policy states, “we may delete or restrict access to your files.
 We may impose other restrictions on use of the Service.”

 Grocery Delivery Is a Limited Amazon Prime Benefit

 Amazon used to tack a monthly $14.99 charge on (even for Prime members) for its Amazon Fresh grocery delivery service.
 That charge was lifted, but in February 2023, the threshold for free delivery was made even higher.

 As of February 28, 2023, customers will be charged a variable fee for orders under $150.
 Under the new policy, delivery charges will be $3.95 for orders between $100 and $150, $6.95 for orders between $50 and $100, and $9.95 for orders under $50.